uchen-ml/uchenml.tech/src/content/post/optimizing-linear.md

 ## Using SIMD intrinsics directly

-As mentioned above, SIMD intrinsics are not considered (i.e. Web Assembly still is not using it).
-However, it is interesting to see what the performance would be if SIMD instructions were used.
+As mentioned above, SIMD intrinsics are not considered (i.e. Web Assembly still has no support for them).
+However, it is still interesting to see what the performance gains could be if we tried them.
 I did not use AVX as data alignment is not supported yet, though this will change soon.

 ```c++
   output_t operator()(